Learn relationship skills in community with others to create the true intimacy you deserve and long for

 YOU COULD:

-- Manage conflict with more confidence
+- Manage conflict with more confidence, instead of keeping everything inside

-- Learn to speak up for yourself and worry less about what others think
+- Learn to worry less about what others think of you

 And finally have a way to put an end to arguing about the same things, over and over and over…